DevSnicket/eunice/javascript/README.md

 yarn eunice
 ```

 This GitHub repository is named eunice-javascript, but the NPM package contained is called just eunice.
 This stops the main eunice repository from being JavaScript specific (e.g. for multiple analysis sources and programming languages), but gives this package a shorter name.
+An additional package without the @devsnicket scope is also created that redirects to the scoped package.

 ## Processing
 From the processors available in [eunice-processors](https://github.com/DevSnicket/eunice-processors